BoiseCodeWorks/BlackJack/README.md

 2. After the deal, 2 rows of cards should be visible, the dealers above the players.
 One of the dealer's cards should be face down.
 All of the players cards should be face up.
 3. After the deal, the 'Play' button should be replaced by a 'Hit' button and a 'Stand' button.
 4. When the hand is over, an alert should indicate who the winner is.
-5. After the hand is over, the 'Hit' button should be replaced by the 'Play Again' button.
+5. After the hand is over, the 'Hit' and 'Stand' buttons should be replaced by the 'Play Again' button.

 <br>